Wikidepia/InstaFix/README.md

 > Instagram is a trademark of Instagram, Inc. This app is not affiliated with Instagram, Inc.

-**As of 14 Jun, Instagram starts to block scraping from embeds.
-I am currently working on a solution.**

 InstaFix serves fixed Instagram image and video embeds.
 Heavily inspired by [fxtwitter.com](https://fxtwitter.com).

 ## How to use